OliverO2/grav-plugin-responsive-images/README.md

 * **`<sizes>`** is a `srcset/sizes`-like attribute with a set of media conditions and slot width hints.
 It indicates the intended image size for different viewport widths.
 For details, see the [MDN documentation on srcset with sizes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#Resolution_switching_Different_sizes).
 The parameter is optional and defaults to `100vw`.

     > :information_source: The `sizes` parameter is a restricted variant of the [HTML `<img>` tag's `sizes` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-sizes): It supports only `min-width` media conditions with a `px` unit, and only slot widths with `px` and `vw` units.

+    > :information_source: Complex expressions for `sizes` cannot always be expressed optimally, as one CSS media query per image file must cover all parts of a `sizes` expression.
+In certain cases, the browser will choose an image larger than necessary, prioritizing quality over image size.

     Example: `sizes='(min-width: 1200px) 1200px, 100vw'` would provide